 20 cars per year.

-The first prototype was introduced at the Geneva auto show in 2005,
+prototype was introduced at the Geneva auto show in 2005,

 shocking the automotive world almost as much as the Tyrrell did in its